huiyuan-Wang/huiyuan-Wang.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Professional Service
 ======
-* Currently signed in to 43 different slack teams
+* Referee at Journal of Computational and Graphical Statistics, 2022